SUBSCRIBE

 “The graphics are so good,” Jak Wilmot said after seeing the real world for the first time in a week.

 Many people believe that VR is the future for so many different forms of technology.
 Wearable tech that creates a whole new world or alters the existing one is developing quickly as more and more companies get involved.
-VR has seemingly endless possibilities but how long can someone exist in this world and how would it affect them?
+VR has seemingly endless possibilities, but how long can someone exist in this world, and how would it affect them?
 One man attempted to find out in the most difficult way imaginable.

 Jak Wilmot is an Atlanta-based creative and the co-founder of Disrupt VR.
-In February 2019, he attempted to do what seemingly no other person has and spend a week living inside VR.
+In February 2019, he attempted to do what seemingly no other person has and spent a week living inside VR.
 Wilmot spent seven whole days working, sleeping, eating, and being entertained while wearing one of his virtual reality headsets.

 “Virtual Reality is like standing in your living room and going to a new place,” Wilmot explained in his documentary on the subject.